uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/searching.md

 # Presenting searching in the classroom

-The box searching game in this section is split into two parts, the first corresponds to the Linear Search algorithm (also known as Sequential Search) and the second corresponds to {glossary-link term="binary-search"}Binary Search{glossary-link end}.
+The box searching game in this section is split into two parts, the first corresponds to the {glossary-link term="linear-search"}linear Search{glossary-link end} algorithm (also known as sequential Search) and the second corresponds to {glossary-link term="binary-search"}binary Search{glossary-link end}.

 We recommend you play through the levels yourself for a while, or after reading this description.
 It is based on the [CS Unplugged Battleships game](http://csunplugged.com/searching-algorithms) which can be used as a classroom activity to enforce the lessons in this chapter (the hashing activity is not used for the box searching game).